How To Become an HVAC Technician

 • Ductwork fabrication

-Where Can I Learn How to Become an HVAC Technician?
+Where Can I Learn How To Become an HVAC Technician?

 So, if attending a trade school is the answer to, “How to become an HVAC tech?” where can you enroll?

-• HVACR Core, Basic Electricity and Motors
+• HVACR Core & Basic Electricity

-• Fundamentals of Refrigeration
+• Basic Refrigeration Systems

-• Heating Systems I
+• Heating Systems I and II

-• Indoor Air Fundamentals
+• Indoor Air Fundamentals and Duct Fabrication

 • Heating Systems II

-• Air Conditioning and Alternative Systems
+• Air Conditioning Systems I and II

-• Sheetmetal, Installation, Codes and EPA
+• Construction Codes and EPA 608

-• Building Management and NATE Core
+• NATE Core & Building Management

-• Commercial Refrigeration I
+• Commercial Refrigeration I and II

 Graduates will also receive a certificate of completion and be prepared to test for valuable industry certifications!